whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

 A human nation is a living organism.
 And just like a tree or lion or ant colony, a human nation can become injured.

 Any disrespect between two people is a type of cultural injury, not just a personal concern.
-Nancy Basket, a woman of Cherokee descent, says, "If there is trouble in a family, the whole nation suffers."[xxx-basket interview] Martin Luther King Jr echoed this when he wrote, "Injustice anywhere is a threat to justice everywhere."[xxx-letterfromjail.com]
+Nancy Basket says, "If there is trouble in a family, the whole nation suffers."[xxx-basket interview] Martin Luther King Jr echoed this when he wrote, "Injustice anywhere is a threat to justice everywhere."[xxx-letterfromjail.com]

 Like all living organisms, injured human nations try to heal themselves.
 Healthy human nations heal their wounds of disrespectful behavior by deeply addressing the trouble and bringing back a baseline of mutual respect.
 This is the essence of cultural healing.